 Parking

-You may be able to find some on-street parking but check whether there are time limits in force.
+If the parking is completely full you may be able to find some on-street parking but check whether there are time limits in force.
 There are several public car parks in Marlow.
 The easiest for the club is Higginson Park, in Pound Lane.
 You can pay by card or via the RingGo app, which has the advantage of allowing you to extend your stay.
-You will need to ensure you have paid enough to cover you until 17:00, the local traffic wardens do not take prisoners.
+You will need to ensure you have paid enough to cover you until 17:30, the local traffic wardens do not take prisoners.

 Timings